wp-plugins/waving-portfolio/README.txt

 <h4>Description</h4>

 [Official website:](http://www.itechflare.com)
-This is a free contemporary multi-purpose responsive plugin with very easy control and display flow that gives website owners the capability to professionally & elegantly promote & represent their long job achievements in a unified good looking portfolio grid; yet you can use it as flixable gallary plugin.
+This is a free contemporary multi-purpose responsive plugin with very easy control and display flow that gives website owners the capability to professionally & elegantly promote & represent their long job achievements in a unified good looking portfolio grid; yet you can use it asa flixable gallary plugin.

 First, all you have to do is adding as much portfolio posts as you want in the new dashboard admin menu "Portfolio" along with giving a good looking featured image to each post, so it can be presented inside the portfolio grid as per your taste.